dblaschke-LANL/PyDislocDyn/readme.md

 ### Optional:

-f2py + a Fortran compiler (to use the alternative Fortran implementation of some subroutines)
+f2py + a Fortran compiler (to use the alternative faster Fortran implementations of some subroutines)

 ## PyDislocDyn consists of: